Explosion-Scratch/blog/content/new-projects.md

 ---
 title: New projects that I've made
-description: Also why I haven't been posting (sorry)
+description: Some new projects that I've been working on recently, where to find them, and why I haven't posted on here =)
 category: Apologies, Explosion4life, Cool projects
 createdAt: Saturday, December 11 2021, 3:00 PM
 ---